Sorting in Networks: Adversity and Structure: Introduction

 The second contribution is to bring the literature on network structure into the research on game theory and network formation.
 Our focus on structure is limited to measures of network centrality for individuals.
 We show that if a monotonicity condition on contribution to the value of link in type is satisfied then high type agents are more central in all stable networks; see Propositions \ref{claim:network:monotonicdegree:talent} and \ref{claim:monotonic_decaycentrality}.
 Without externalities sorting in degree emerges, see Proposition \ref{claim:network:elementwise:monotonicdegree}, if the conditions for sorting by type and degree centrality are met.
 An application of this result is that sorting by type may be detected simply from the network structure if there is sorting by degree.

 Our final contribution is to display the limits to conditions for sorting and centrality.
 This is done by showing that a network where a low type agent is excessively central can be stable, see Example \ref{example:monotonic_fail} and Corollary \ref{claim:fail_corollary}.
-When the conditions for monotonicity condition for centrality are satisfied this entails a less productive agent could be replaced in a central position and thus everyone could be better off.
+When the condition for monotonic centrality is not satisfied this entails a less productive agent could be replaced in a central position and thus everyone could be better off.
 This highlights another fundamental network configuration which is undesirable under pairwise link formation.
 This can be applied to understand how some agents can maintain their central brokering position although this is detrimental.

 \paragraph{Related literature} The following paragraphs compare our results with the most relevant studies among existing work by assessing the contributions above.
 As there is a large body of literature the review is limited to only the most similar and noteworthy.